 - 9.2.12.C.1 Review career goals and determine steps necessary for attainment. - 9.2.12.C.2 Modify Personalized Student Learning Plans to support declared career goals. - 9.2.12.C.3 Identify transferable career skills and design alternate career plans. - 9.2.12.C.4 Analyze how economic conditions and societal changes influence employment trends and future education. - 9.2.12.C.5 Research career opportunities in the United States and abroad that require knowledge of word languages and diverse cultures. - 9.2.12.C.6 Investigate entrepreneurship opportunities as options for career planning and identify the knowledge, skills, abilities, and resources required for owning and managing a business. - 9.2.12.C.7 Examine the professional, legal, and ethical responsibilities for both employers and employees in the global workplace. - 9.2.12.C.8 Assess the impact of litigation and court decisions on employment laws and practices. - 9.2.12.C.9 Analyze the correlation between personal and financial behavior and employability.

 III.
 Proficiency Levels

-English 307/407 is required for all students in Grade 11 and/or 12 who meet the necessary criteria for placement in this course.
+English 300 is required for all students in Grade 11.

 IV.
 Methods of Assessment

 Student Assessment